ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 --------------------

 To start the simulator first change directory to the vehicle directory.
-For example, for the fixed-wing code change to **ardupilot/ArduPlane**:
+For example, for the multicopter code change to **ardupilot/ArduCopter**:

 ::

-   cd ardupilot/ArduPlane
+   cd ardupilot/ArduCopter

 Then start the simulator using **sim_vehicle.py**.
 The first time you run it you should use the -w option to wipe the virtual EEPROM and load